timbocgn/ESPLogger/README.md

-# ESPDustLogger
+# ESPLogger

-ESP32 based IoT Device for air quality logging featuring an MQTT client and REST API acess.
-Works in conjunction with a [VINDRIKTNING](https://www.ikea.com/de/de/p/vindriktning-luftqualitaetssensor-70498242/) air sensor from IKEA.
+ESP32 based IoT Device for air quality logging featuring an MQTT client and REST API access.

+It works in conjunction with the VINDRIKTNING air sensor from IKEA which can be hacked to become an IoT by this or by an SHT1x sensor which reports temperature and humidity.

+It features a bootstrapping mechanism opening a local wireless hotspot for connecting it to your favorite wireless lan and has also an MQTT provider build in, which you can use to log the data.

+You also can leverage the API calls to configure the device and get the sensor data to your favorite application.

 ## Getting Started